 The 2013 Y3 Chardonnay was fermented in concrete and immediately after fermentation was transferred into nearly neutral oak barrels for aging.
 The wine shows some nice tropical nuances on the bouquet including honeysuckle.
 The palate is balanced between a creamy round feel and crispness.
 This wine is easy to drink; more of a balanced style showcasing the variety rather than oak or malolactic fermentation.

-The 2013 Taureau Red Blend (named after a family bull on their ranch) is a very good value.
-It is a proprietary blend of Merlot, Cabernet Sauvignon, Syrah and Zinfandel.
+The 2013 Y3 Taureau Red Blend (named after a prized family bull on their ranch) is a very good value.
+This vintage is a proprietary blend of Merlot, Cabernet Sauvignon, Syrah and Zinfandel.
 Each variety is treated separately with it’s own aging regiment until the final blend is made.
 The wine is dark purple in the glass with pinkish tinges on the rim.
 On the bouquet notes of blueberry, blackberry and hints of mocha show.
 The palate is juicy with well integrated tannins and drinks quite smoothly as a very young wine.

 The 2013 JAX Cabernet Sauvignon is 100% varietal.
 Of all the wines we tried, this is the darkest in the glass.
 The bouquet shows a sweetness of fruit – perhaps similar to a cherry liqueur – mocha and notes of blackberry.
 This wine has good acidity on the palate – with broad shouldered tannins anchoring a long finish.